Maria Antònia Salvà i Ripoll: Career

 In 1918, she received tribute in Palma from other Mallorcan writers and, presided over by Joan Alcover, joined with poets from other Catalan-speaking countries.
 In the 1920s, she found her most mature lyrical voice, a post-symbolist style like that of Marià Manent i Cisa.
 Salvà's poetry is linked to a contemplation of the nature of her native landscape.
 Overcoming Franco's Catalan censorship, the Editorial Moll publishing house began to print her complete works in 1948.
-Salvà became a reference for the new generations who visited Llucmajor in the 1940s and '50s.
-In addition to Josep Carner, who considered her an extraordinary poetess and fought to share her work, her most intimate personal and literary interlocutor was Miquel Ferrà "in whom she had full, unlimited confidence".
+Salvà became a reference for the new generations who visited Llucmajor in the 1940s and 1950s.
+At the time, in addition to Josep Carner, who considered her an extraordinary poet and fought to share her work, her most intimate personal and literary interlocutor was Miquel Ferrà "in whom she had full, unlimited confidence".

 Style

 Other writers describe her style as having a tidy sensibility.
 Josep Maria Llompart said that "it has been said that it cannot be by chance that the highest figure of the Mallorcan school [of language] is a woman.
 The taste for the reasons, for the tidy address, for the minor and delicate tone, united to the longing and inconcrete sensibility, is usually considered as a feminine quality.
 And this quality, typical of the school, substantially defines the poetry of Na Maria Antonia"; Carner said that her writing has "angelic tidiness, intimate complacency of everything in its place, with every emotion having a fitting and appropriate music.
 Maria Antònia brings us closer or more sensitized to that identification with beauty: splendor ordinis (the splendor of order) Traspua cel. her joy and her resentment and gives her voice a kind of caress and makes her spontaneity, nourished by select visions, occur in grace, and her stanzas, as the people would say, seem untouched".